pivotal/docs-tap/learning-center/workshop-content/workshop-runtime.md

 redirect_stderr=true
 ```

 The application must send any logging output to `stdout` or `stderr`, and the configuration snippet must direct log output to `/proc/1/fd/1` so it is captured in the container log file.
-If you must restart or shutdown the application within the workshop interactive terminal, you can use the `supervisorctl` control script.
+If you must restart or shut down the application within the workshop interactive terminal, you can use the `supervisorctl` control script.

 ## <a id="terminal-env"></a> Terminal user shell environment

 Neither the setup scripts that run when the container starts nor background applications affect the user environment of the terminal shell.
 The shell environment makes use of `bash` and the `$HOME/.bash_profile` script is read to perform added setup for the user environment.
-Because some default setup is included in `$HOME/.bash_profile`, you must not replace it, because you will loose that configuration.
+Because some default setup is included in `$HOME/.bash_profile`, you must not replace it, because you can loose that configuration.

 To provide commands to initialize each shell environment, you can provide the file `workshop/profile`.
 When this file exists, it is sourced at the end of the `$HOME/.bash_profile` file when it is processed.